indu-sen/Portfolio-Projects/SQL/Walmart's Sales/README.md

 ### Data Wrangling/Data Quality Check/Data Governance

 During this first step, the data was inspected to identify and address NULL values.
+We want to ensure quality and usable data is entered prior to perorming an analysis to derive more accurate insights.

+The following steps were undertaken:

 1. Build a database.
 2. Create the table and insert the data.